Sialitech/label-siali/docs/source/guide/comments_notifications.md

 You can add comments to tasks independent of annotation and action such as **Skip** or **Accept**.

-1. In the Label Studio UI, navigate to your Data Manager.
+1. In the Siali Label UI, navigate to your Data Manager.

 2. Click on the **Columns** drop-down to filter the columns based on the following: